aloux00/node-rproxy/README.md

  node slaveproxy.js 8080
 ```

-autoconnectproxy.js is run like this:
+autoconnectproxy.js is run like this on the webapp private server:
 ```
  # start real websocket app to listen on port 8080:
  # node rpi-webapp 8080